u1ui/aspect-ratio.el/README.md

 - CSS only fallback
 - If the content is heighter than calculated by aspect-ratio, the content-height wins
 - Performant and responsive, because the aspect ratio is generated with css
-- Note: to make the element work with border and padding, the element has a forced `box-sizing:content-box`

 ## Ussage